 In the immigrant entrepreneurship literature, empirical evidence of the effect of human capital on immigrants' propensity to start a business is contradictory.
-On the individual level, education from a home country is normally positively related to immigrants' business ownership (Li 2001; Sanders and Nee 1996; Beaujot et al. 1994).
+On the individual level, education from a home country is normally positively related to immigrants' business ownership (Li, 2001; Sanders and Nee, 1996; Beaujot et al. 1994).
 However, Le (2000) found the opposite relationship between these factors.
-Education from a host country is found to influence immigrants' business ownership both positively (Beaujot et al. 1994; Akee et al. 2007) and negatively (Le 2000).
+Education from a host-country is found to influence immigrants' business ownership both positively (Beaujot et al. 1994; Akee, 2007) and negatively (Le 2000).
 Moreover, Sanders and Nee (1996) found that the effect of home country education may be positive for previously uneducated immigrants and negative for immigrants with higher levels of education from their home countries.
-When the total level of education from all countries was measured, the effect was mostly positive (van Tubergen 2005; Borjas and Bronars 1989; Borjas 1986; Fairlie and Meyer 1994; Razin and Scheinberg 2001; Bates and Dunham 1993; Sequeira 2007).
+When the total level of education from all countries was measured, the effect was mostly positive (van Tubergen, 2005; Borjas and Bronars, 1989; Borjas, 1986; Fairlie and Meyer, 1994; Razin and Scheinberg, 2001; Bates and Dunham, 1993; Siqueira, 2007).
 However, Clark and Drinkwater (1998), Evans (1989) and Cobas (1986) observed negative relationships between total educational level and immigrant business ownership.
-While contributing to our understanding of immigrant business founding, the empirical findings from these papers were not found applicable to explaining immigrants' identification of international opportunities.
+While contributing to our understanding of immigrants 'identification of international opportunities.

-Some authors observed that highly educated immigrants are overrepresented among founders of high technology international businesses in the USA (Saxenian 1999; Wadhwa et al. 2007; Hart et al. 2009).
-However, these highly skilled entrepreneurs represent a tiny minority of the immigrant entrepreneur population, whereas most immigrants are involved in construction, retail, transportation and other sectors not associated with high technology (Fairlie 2012).
+Some authors observed that highly educated immigrants are overrepresented among founders of high technology international businesses in the US (Saxenian, 1999; Wadhawa et al., 2007; Hart et al. 2009).
+However, these highly skilled entrepreneurs represent a tiny minority of the immigrant entrepreneur population, whereas most immigrants are involved in construction, retail, transportation and other sectors not associated with high technology (Fairlie, 2012).
 In these sectors, education may not be so closely associated with internationalisation.

 Immediately after migration, the immigrant has more knowledge about his/her home country, including the home country markets, than about the host country.
-This knowledge is essential for discovering and successfully exploiting entrepreneurial opportunities (Shane 2004).
-Arriving to a new country, immigrants have to overcome the liability of foreignness (Hymer 1976; Zaheer 1995) that hinders them from identification and exploitation of domestic entrepreneurial opportunities.
+This knowledge is essential for discovering and successfully exploiting entrepreneurial opportunities (Shane, 2004).
+Arriving to a new country, immigrants have to overcome the liability of foreignness (Hymer, 1976; Zaheer, 1995) that hinders them from identification and exploitation of domestic entrepreneurial opportunities.
 With little or no formal education from the host country, immigrants may find it easier to discover and exploit opportunities abroad than in their current country of residence.
-Immigrants educated in the home country may see more domestic opportunities than the less educated immigrants because higher education may be associated with faster language learning, earlier integration into the host country's society and effective learning about how the markets in their new country of residence function.
+Immigrants educated in the home country may see more domestic opportunities than the less educated immigrants because higher education may be associated with faster language learning, earlier integration into the host country's society, and effective learning about how the markets in their new country of residence function.
 Thus, the following hypothesis reflects the expected effect of general human capital on the identification of international opportunities among immigrants: